LauzHack/Game-Jam-Information/README.md

 ## 5. Submission Process

-All game prototypes should be submitted via DevPost (TBA) by the end of the Game Jam.
+All game prototypes should be submitted via [DevPost](https://2024-game-jam.devpost.com/) by the end of the Game Jam.
 Submissions should include:

 1. A brief description of the game and its relevance to the theme
 2. A demo or video showcasing the game